strapi/documentation/docusaurus/docs/dev-docs/api/content-apis.md

 ## Guides

-Click on any of the following cards to read one of the how-to guides about the Content APIs:
+The following guides could help you solve specific use cases when using the Content API:

 <CustomDocCard small emoji="💁" title="How to authenticate a REST API request" link="/dev-docs/api/guides/how-to-authenticate-a-rest-api-request" />